Mitigating Omitted Variable Bias in Empirical Software Engineering

 \subsubsection{Simulation Results}

-\autoref{fig:sim-plots} summarizes the results of the simulation.
-The figure only includes the results for the following values for effect sizes $\gamma_e, \gamma_t$: -0.5, 0.1, 0.3, 0.5.
-This subset of the results is sufficient to see the main trends in the sensitivity analysis; anyway, the replication package~\cite{omitted-vars-replication} includes plots for all parameter combinations.
+Figures~\ref{fig:sim-plots-small}, \ref{fig:sim-plots-medium}, and \ref{fig:sim-plots-large} display (a significant subset of) the simulation results.
+Each figure includes 16 $= 4 \times 4$ subplots for each combination of the following values for $\gamma_e$ and $\gamma_t$: -0.5, 0.1, 0.3, 0.5. \autoref{fig:sim-plots-small} refers to the experiments where the effect $t_e$ to be estimated is small (0.1); \autoref{fig:sim-plots-medium} where $t_e$ is medium (0.3); and \autoref{fig:sim-plots-medium} where $t_e$ is large (0.5).
+Overall, the subset of experimental results displayed in the three figures is sufficient to see the main trends in the sensitivity analysis; anyway, the replication package~\cite{omitted-vars-replication} includes plots for all parameter combinations.
 The capsule summary of these results is that it is possible to retrieve a reasonably precise estimate of the effect $t_e$ provided the confounding effect of the unmeasured $Z$ (parameters $\gamma_e$ and $\gamma_t$) is not large compared to $t_e$.

-Let's first look at the plot grid in the middle of \autoref{fig:sim-plots}, which correspond to a ``ground truth'' medium effect $t_e = 0.3$ (marks \gtmark).
+Let's first look at the plot grid in \autoref{fig:sim-plots-medium}, which correspond to a ``ground truth'' medium effect $t_e = 0.3$ (marks \gtmark).
 When the confounding effects are small ($\gamma_e, \gamma_t = 0.1$, second row or column of the grid) or medium ($\gamma_e, \gamma_t = 0.3$, third row or column of the grid), the estimates (marks \estmark) are quite close to the actual effect, nearly overlapping it.
 Remarkably, this holds even for only 5 or 10 samples; however, a small sample size leads to very wide probability intervals, even for 50\% probabilities (left of the estimate).
 Increasing the sample size to 50 substantially shrinks the probability intervals; if obtaining a substantial number of datapoints is challenging in practice, these results indicates that a substantial uncertainty about the accuracy of the estimate would remain.
 In contrast, as we consider larger confounding effects ($\gamma_e, \gamma_t = \pm 0.5$, first and last row or column of the grid), there is a substantial gap between the estimates \estmark and the actual effect \gtmark.
 Precisely, when $\gamma_e$ and $\gamma_t$ have the same sign (both positive, or both negative), $Z$'s bias results in \emph{overestimating} the ground truth effect; conversely, when $\gamma_e$ and $\gamma_t$ have opposite sign, the bias results in \emph{underestimating} the ground truth effect.